DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-12/part-4-random-containers/_index.md

 To switch back to the dirt footsteps add another `AKSwitch` component and set it to switch to `Dirt` on `AKTriggerExit`.

-Add a `AK Switch` to `Snow Field`, trigger on enter, and connect it to the snow switch.
+Add an `AK Switch` to `Snow Field`, trigger on enter, and connect it to the snow switch.
 Check `Use Other Object`.

 Finally, add an `AK Trigger Enter` component to make sure that only the player can trigger this switch.